 Randomization

-Randomize to know it is real.
+Randomize to know the effect is real.

 Lesson 1: